-When releasing the square fit connection, hold close to the tip of the instrument to avoid creating a lever arm effect and lift straight up, without bending.
-Bending the instrument will lock the square fit connection to the implant adapter and possibly damage the instrument or in the worst case cause implant loss.
+When releasing the square fit connection, hold the instrument close to the tip to avoid creating a lever arm effect, and lift straight up without bending.
+Bending the instrument will cause the square fit connection to lock to the implant adapter and could damage the instrument or, in the worst case, cause implant loss.
 (Fig. 4)